mrisher/smtp-sts/mta-sts.md

 certificate MUST have a CN or SAN matching the MX hostname (as described in [@!RFC6125]) and be non-expired.

+Note that this section does not dictate the behavior of sending MTAs when policies fail to validate; in particular, validation failures of policies which specify "report only" mode MUST NOT be interpreted as delivery failures, as described in the section _Policy_ _Application_.

 ## Policy Application

-When sending to an MX at a domain for which the sender has a valid non-expired SMTP MTA-STS policy, a sending MTA honoring SMTP MTA-STS MAY apply the result of a policy validation one of two ways:
+When sending to an MX at a domain for which the sender has a valid, non-expired SMTP MTA-STS policy, a sending MTA honoring SMTP MTA-STS MAY apply the result of a policy validation one of two ways, depending on the value of the policy `mode` field:

-* `report`: In this mode, sending MTAs merely send a report to the designated report address indicating policy application failures.
-This can be done "offline", i.e. based on the MTA logs, and is thus a suitable low-risk option for MTAs who wish to enhance transparency of TLS tampering without making complicated changes to production mail-handling infrastructure.
+* `report`: In this mode, sending MTAs merely send a report (as described in the `TLSRPT` specification (TODO: add ref)) indicating policy application failures.
+This can be used for "soft" deployments, to ensure a policy will not cause domain-wide mail delivery failures while being adopted or during infrastructure changes.

-* `enforce`: In this mode, sending MTAs SHOULD treat STS policy failures, in which the policy action is "reject", as a mail delivery error, and SHOULD terminate the SMTP connection, not delivering any more mail to the recipient MTA.

-In `enforce` mode, however, sending MTAs MUST first check for a new authenticated policy before actually treating a message failure as fatal.
+* `enforce`: In this mode, sending MTAs SHOULD treat STS policy failures as a mail delivery error, and SHOULD not deliver the message to this host.
+However, note that MTAs that honor `enforce` mode MUST first check for the existing of an updated, authenticated policy before *permanently* failing deliveries.
+This is to ensure that failures only occur if a sending MTA is in fact validating against the most recent version of the recipient domain's policy.

+### MX Preference in Enforce Mode

+When applying a policy specifying `enforce` mode, sending MTAs SHOULD select recipient MXs by first eliminating any non-matching (as specified by the policy) MX hosts from the candidate MX RRSet and then attempting delivery to matching hosts as indicated by their MX priority, until delivery succeeds or the MX candidate set is empty.

+If none of the attempted MX hosts validate according to the policy, the policy MUST be refreshed at least once, as described in _Policy_ _Discovery_ _&_ _Authentication_, before a message should be permanently rejected.

+### Policy Application Control Flow

-Thus the control flow for a sending MTA that does online policy application consists of the following steps:
+The control flow for a sending MTA consists of the following steps:

-1. Check for cached non-expired policy.
-If none exists, fetch the latest, authenticate and cache it.
+1. Check for a cached, non-expired policy.
+If none exists and the `_mta_sts` TXT record is present for the recipient domain, fetch a new policy, authenticate, and cache it.
-2. Validate recipient MTA against policy.
-If valid, deliver mail.
+2. Validate recipient MX or MXs against policy.
+If a valid MX is discovered, deliver mail and mark cached policy as "successfully applied."
-3. If not valid and the policy specifies reporting, generate report.
+3. If no valid recipient MX is found, the cached policy mode is `reject`, and the cached policy has previously been successfully applied, temporarily fail the message.
-4. If not valid and policy specifies rejection, perform the following
-   steps:

-  * Check for a new (non-cached) authenticated policy.
-  * If one exists and the new policy is different, update the current policy and go to step 2.
-  * If one exists and the new policy is same as the cached policy, treat the delivery as a failure.
-  * If none exists and cached policy is not expired, treat the delivery as a failure.

-Understanding the details of step 4 is critical to understanding the behavior of the system as a whole.

-Remember that each policy has an expiration time (which SHOULD be long, on the order of days or months) and a validation method.
-With these two mechanisms and the procedure specified in step 4, recipients who publish a policy have, in effect, a means of updating a cached policy at arbitrary intervals, without the risks (of a man-in-the-middle attack) they would incur if they were to shorten the policy expiration time.
+4. Upon message retries, a message MAY be permanently failed following first checking for the presence of a new policy (as indicated by the `id` field in the `_mta_sts` TXT record).

 # Failure Reporting

 Aggregate statistics on policy failures MAY be reported using the `TLSRPT` reporting specification (TODO: Add Ref).

 # IANA Considerations